jerch/node-sixel/README.md

     Number respresenting the background fill color.
 A value of 0 will leave background pixels untouched.
     The number depends on endianess of the architecture, create it with `toRGBA8888(r, g, b, a)`.

+- `memoryUsage: number`
+    Get current memory usage of the image data in bytes.
+Can be used to restrict image handling if memory is limited.
+    Note: This only accounts the image pixel data storage, the real value will be slightly higher due to some JS object overhead.

 - `write(data: UintTypedArray, start: number = 0, end: number = data.length): void`
     Decodes SIXEL bytes and updates the image data.
 This is done as a stream, therefore it is possible to grab partly transmitted images (see "Simulate slow chunks" in browser example).